radiant-rstats/docker/README.md

 docker-compose -f ./rsm-msba/docker-compose.yml up
 ```

+For more information about running the `radiant` application see [radiant/README.md](./radiant/README.md)

+For more information about running the `rsm-msba` application see [rsm-msba/README.md](./rsm-msba/README.md)

 ## r-bionic

 You probably don't want to _run_ this image by itself.
 It is used in the radiant and rsm-msba application (see below).